yuqzha/me/index.md

 Most importantly, let's hope this works well to help me be productive and focused!

+2. **Problem**:Although the above calendar works that changes can be seen using the same browser on the condition that the browser data are not cleared, I would like to be able to have an updated file that I can keep in the end.
+**Solution**: export option added to the html so it can be saved and updated when needed:  [Summer calender export option added](research_calendar_v2.html)

+This is becoming cool!

 ## Contact

 Feel free to reach out: